 Registering a complaint regarding the breach of an AAP

-Should you wish to lodge a complaint regarding a breach of your privacy under the AAP the complaint must be made in writing, addressed to our nominated Privacy Officer, whose details are listed at the end of this document.
-We will have a reasonable time to investigate and respond to your complaint, as specified in the APP.
-In the unlikely event that the privacy issue cannot be resolved, you may take your complaint to the (Office of the Australian Information Commissioner)
+You may lodge a complaint regarding a perceived breach of your privacy related to the Australian Privacy Principles.
+The complaint must be made in writing and addressed to MDQ’s Privacy Officer, whose details are listed at the end of this document.
+MDQ will need a reasonable time to investigate and respond to the complaint.
+In the unlikely event that the privacy issue cannot be resolved, you may take your complaint to the Office of the Australian Information Commissioner

 Amendments to this policy

 We may at any time update or remove this policy without prior notice.
 Any changes to this policy will be published here on our website.
 This policy was last updated in January 2019.